irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 # General weapon tweaks:
 * Weapons' accuracy and stability are no longer affected if you: crouch, jump, walk or sprint.
 * DMR kits and some long barrel attachments were converted into "AP kits" that can penetrate shields, body armor and walls, at the cost of ammo pick up.
-* All weapons that by default come with armor piercing properties, have halved ammo pick up compared to their non AP counterparts in the same damage class.
+* All weapons that by default come with armor piercing properties, have reduced ammo pick up compared to their non AP counterparts in the same damage class.
 * All weapons that come equipped with underbarrel launchers have 30% less ammo pick up.
 * More weapon attachments have descriptions now, and with more details like ammo pick up changes, damage values for damage over time effects, etc.
 * A LOT of weapon attachments were rebalanced.